abhip02/PerformingCalculationsOnAGPU/README.md

 - Input matrices are flattened first (Metal shaders don't take 2D arrays as input; decided not to use Metal's "Matrix Class" to implement it from scratch)
 - "Accumulator" stores each result position; no shared memory

+**Ideas for Next Steps**
+- Quantization: right now the dot product only takes Integer inputs, so try to take FP32 data, quantize it and run the operation, then use the data again

 Apple's Metal tutorial that inspired this project: https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu.